 A document explaining this study that was published on the 21st of January 2015 could found in the PLOS One medical magazine.
 One member of the research team, Dr. Alexey stated: “Our stem cell method provides an unlimited source of cells from the patient for transplantation and isn’t limited by the availability of existing hair follicles.”
 Once successfully developed, this could transform a fully bald man or woman to the head of hair they had as a teenager.
 The main challenge now will be replicating their results in large-scale human trials.

 By now, many people know that men can buy shampoo with an ingredient called minoxidil.
 Minoxidil was originally developed as Rogaine, that fights androgenic alopecia in both men and women.

 It is still not clear how minoxidil works.
 And there is disagreement about how well it works.
 If used properly (twice a day, massaged deep into the scalp ) it might help to slow hair loss.
 It also promotes new hair growth, even though experts disagree about how much.
 This drug is not something a bald person would use, but someone starting to go bald can use it.
 The goal is to maintain the hair you have.

-One side effect of Propecia can be loss of libido.
+One side effect of Propecia can be the loss of libido.
 But it usually goes away later.

 3. 3-D printers

-By doing this layer by layer, researchers believe they could grown something similar to a hair follicle.
-It is a difficult process but scientist believe that growing hair follicle in lab might one day revolutionize the hair loss problems.
+By doing this layer by layer, researchers believe they could grow something similar to a hair follicle.
+It is a difficult process but scientist believes that growing hair follicle in a lab might one day revolutionize the hair loss problems.

 4. Bee Glue-Propolis